jimchen1551/MPCS/Computer Science/Operating systems/Operating system structures/System call and service/Communication.md

 3. shared-memory model create and gain access to memory regions
 4. transfer status information
 5. attach and detach remote devices
+## System service
+1. providing the mechanism for creating virtual connections among processes, users, and computer systems
+2. allowing users to send message to one another's screens, browse web pages, send electronic-mail messages, log in remotely, transfer files from one machine to another